How to tell if job cuts are coming

 3. You’re being kept out of the loop.

 Beginning to feel ostracized?
 Peppercorn offers this cautionary tale: “Before he was laid off, one of my clients found that he was no longer being invited to management team meetings and was removed from the distribution list.
 Within three months of being shut out, he was told that his job was being eliminated.”
 Speak up.
 Ask why you’re not getting invited and express your interest in participating.

 4. Executives appear more stressed than normal.

 Jennifer McClure, president of Unbridled Talent LLC, a leadership-advisory firm, says employees should also have their guard up if executives are being evasive or less than forthcoming with answers about future projects.
-For example, department heads or senior leaders are huddling behind closed doors, “and when they are around, there are furtive glances and perceptible frowns,” says career coach and resume strategist Jan Melnik.
+Now is not the time for leaders to be silent in the face of so much uncertainty.
+For example, department heads or senior leaders are having more private calls than normal, says career coach and resume strategist Jan Melnik.

 1. Your company is bleeding money.

 “Interestingly, this one is frequently overlooked by people who are so dedicated to their company that they don’t pay attention to their company’s financials,” Peppercorn says.
 Don’t get spooked by a short-term dip in revenue—it happens even to thriving businesses.
 However, if your company is not making its profitability targets several quarters in a row, “it may be time to dust off your resume,” Peppercorn advises.

 2. Essential budgets are being cut to the bone.